parsica-php/parsica/docs/introduction.md

 > A parser is a function<sup>[2](#object)</sup> that takes some unstructured input (such as a string), and returns a more structured output, as well as the remaining unparsed part of the input.

 This way, each parser function can parse a chunk of the input, and leave the remainder to another parser.
-The combinators deal with executing all the parser they combined.
+The combinators take care of the heavy lifting: pass the input to the parser functions, pass the remainder to the next one, decide what to do with errors (eg, fail or backtrack or try another parser), ...

 We can inspect the remainder: